DeadCodeProductions/dead/README.md

 ```
 so that the bisection isn't displayed anymore.

-Hopefully, the regression gets fixed.
+Hopefully, the missed optimization gets fixed.
 When this is the case, you can extract the case ID from the bug report and note down the fixing commit.
 Then save it with
 ```
 ./main.py set fixed $ID $COMMIT
 ```